DATAMATH CALCULATOR MUSEUM

 |Download manual:||(US: 1.6 MByte)|

-The printed circuit board (PCB) of the Exactra 20 makes use of the TMS0135 single-chip calculator circuit and a tiny display driver.
+Dismantling this Exactra 20 manufactured in August 1974 by Texas Instruments reveals a very clean and simple design centered around the TMS0135 single-chip calculator circuit and a tiny display driver.
 The remaining parts form a small power-converter to use the 3 AA-sized batteries instead a 9V battery block.
-Instead of the single-sided PCB of the Exactra 19 this one uses a more expensive double-sided board.

 Compare this calculator with the European TI-2000.